sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     $$
 </div>

-First-order optimization is ubiquitous in Machine Learning (ML) but second-order optimization is much less common.
+First-order optimization is ubiquitous in machine learning (ML) but second-order optimization is much less common.
-The intuitive reason is that large gradients are cheap, whereas large Hessian matrices are expensive.
+The intuitive reason is that high-dimensional vectors (gradients) are cheap, whereas high-dimensional matrices (Hessians) are expensive.
 Luckily, in numerous applications of ML to science or engineering, **Hessians and Jacobians exhibit sparsity**: most of their coefficients are known to be zero.
-Leveraging this sparsity can vastly **accelerate Automatic Differentiation** (AD) for Hessians and Jacobians, while decreasing its memory requirements <d-cite key="griewankEvaluatingDerivativesPrinciples2008"></d-cite>.
+Leveraging this sparsity can vastly **accelerate automatic differentiation** (AD) for Hessians and Jacobians, while decreasing its memory requirements <d-cite key="griewankEvaluatingDerivativesPrinciples2008"></d-cite>.
 Yet, while traditional AD is available in many high-level programming languages like Python <d-cite key="paszkePyTorchImperativeStyle2019"></d-cite> <d-cite key="bradburyJAXComposableTransformations2018"></d-cite> or Julia <d-cite key="sapienzaDifferentiableProgrammingDifferential2024"></d-cite>, **automatic sparse differentiation (ASD) is not as widely used**.